 Principles for Responsible Management Education (PRME)

-- WU’s modern campus sets new standards in university architecture, green operations, and workplace design.
-We make every effort to keep our university’s environmental footprint as small as possible, while still maintaining the highest quality working and studying conditions.
-WU received EMAS (Eco-Management and Audit Scheme) and ISO 14001:2015 certification in 2016.
+With its state-of-the-art campus, WU sets new standards in university architecture, green operations, and workplace design.
+We are working hard to keep the university’s ecological footprint as small as possible, while maintaining a high-quality working and studying environment.

 Partnership in International Management (PIM)